10 Ways to Curb Overeating And Lose Weight

 #6 Drink Water

-This is something we hear all the time.
-It really is a healthy habit to get into.
+This is something we hear all the time, and itt really is a healthy habit to get into.
 Also, having a glass of water about a half hour before you eat will make you feel more full as you begin your meal and aid with proper digestion.
-Drinking water WITH your meal instead of soda will help you cut back on calories from sugar.
+Drinking water with your meal instead of soda, will help you cut back on unhealthy calories from sugar.

 #7 Use Smaller Dishes.